cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 a module (e.g. staking in `x/stake`) wishing to potentially utilize any vesting coins, must call explicit methods on the `BankKeeper` (e.g. `DelegateCoins`) opposed to `SendCoins` and `SubtractCoins`.

+In addition, the vesting account should also be able to spend any coins it receives from other users.
+Thus, the bank module's `MsgSend` handler should error if a vesting account is trying to send an amount that exceeds their unlocked coin amount.

 ## Initializing at Genesis